Remember these iconic Aussie restaurants?

 Hugely popular in the 1990s, at its height the steakhouse and buffet chain had dozens of locations across Australia and cultivated a loyal family fanbase after opening its first restaurant at Annerley in Brisbane in 1985.

-They even hosted the occasional wedding.
+They even hosted the occasional wedding, as some former patrons pointed out.

 But times changed and the brand slowly slid into obscurity, closing the majority of its outlets amid declining patronage.
 The original Annerley store was among the most recent to shut its doors, holding on until 2017.